dinhanit/Abnormal_Behavior/Source/Data/README.md

    python PreData.py
    ```
    This code will call `PreImage.py` (Pre_Image return the landmarks from an image). `PreData.py` will take all images from `SplitData/train` folder and get landmarks from all images, and save them to `PreparedData_train.csv` files.
    Then, this files will have 638 rows represent for 638 images in train set.
 Similarly, `PreparedData_test.csv` will contain 162 rows for 162 images in test set.
+The two `.csv` files are used to visualize, `PreData.py` also return the numpy array data for tranning.

-3. Run `AnalyzeData.ipynb`, return the numpy array data for tranning.
+3. Run `AnalyzeData.ipynb` to analyze the data.

 <!-- CONTRIBUTING -->